DevOps Team: Roles and Responsibilities in 2025

 DevOps Roles: DevOps/CloudOps architect

-Watch this video to succeed in the DevOps world by adopting the Cloud Native architecture practice.
+Watch this video to succeed in DevOps by adopting the Cloud Native architecture practice.

 DevOps roles: Security and Compliance Engineer